RomoL2/RegVar/README.md

 Chrom column must be either a number (1) or chr# (chr1)
 2. The path to the directory where the vcf file is located
 3. The path to the directory where you would like the output written
+4. The base of the input vcf file (options are 'hg19' or 'hg38')

 For both functions, the output columns are:
 1. variant ID: chr_position_ref_alt